STEVE-Rover/differential_drive/README.md

 ### Subscribed topics
 * wheel_vel_target (differential_drive/VelocityTargets): Velocity targets for both sides of the robot
-* TODO: individual encoder topics.
+* TODO: individual wheel position topics.
 ### Published topics
-* wheel_enc (differential_drive/Encoders): Encoder values accounting for wrap around of both sides of the robot
+* wheel_angles (differential_drive/WheelAngularPositions): Averaged wheel angular positions for the left and right sides of the robot.
 * motor_cmd_left (std_msgs/Int32): Motor value [0 - 100] for the left side of the robot
 * motor_cmd_right (std_msgs/Int32): Motor value [0 - 100] for the right side of the robot
 * /zeus/left_front_wheel_velocity_controller/command (std_msgs/Float64): Motor command when parameter `simulation` is set to true.
 There are also similarly named topics for the other five wheels.